Student Union (Valdosta State University): Features

 The Student Union features a 305-seat theater with Dolby surround sound, a 10x17' movie screen, and convenience area outside the theater.
 A two-story, 20000 sqft VSU Bookstore is located inside the Student Union that features a technology shop and text books on the first floor and university merchandise on the second.
 A game room that offers pool tables, table tennis, board and card games, and video gaming systems is on the bottom floor.
-On the second floor is a food court that contains a Which Wich?, Moe's Southwest Grill, Starbucks, and a Chick-fil-A and features indoor and outside seating.
+On the second floor is a food court that contains a Moe's Southwest Grill, Starbucks, and a Chick-fil-A and features indoor and outside seating.
 On the third floor is a multi-Purpose Room with seating capacity for 540 persons and lecture seating capacity for 850 persons.
 The space can also be divided into three smaller rooms to host multiple events.
 A glass-walled, two-story rotunda serves as a lounge space with computer kiosks for students.
 The windows give students a view of Hopper Hall, Converse Hall and Odum Library.
 The Student Union also features space for student organizations with 24 suites that will accommodate student groups, and 6 meeting rooms.